maidsafe/rfcs/text/0000-async-safe-core/0000-async-safe-core.md

     });
 }
 ```
-The level of indentation in functions like `f0` are directly proportional to number of blocking calls in the sync-couterpart in the previous (blocking) code.
+The level of indentation in functions like `f0` are directly proportional to number of blocking calls in the sync-counterpart in the previous (blocking) code.
 Here it is 3, but if it called 5 functions the level of indentations would be 5.

 In future based approach we get the following refactor:
 ```rust